 The question, as mentioned, is precise.
 The answers of the experts, on the other hand, are mixed.

-Doctor Ian Silver, an expert in intelligence and behavioral sciences at the University of Cincinnati, says that "most practical modalities, such as smartphone apps or online courses, will not increase IQ scores or intelligence in general."
+Doctor Ian Silver, an expert in intelligence and behavioral science at the University of Cincinnati, says that "most practical modalities, such as smartphone apps or online courses, will not increase IQ scores or intelligence in general."

 Partially disagrees Dr. Hynek Cigler, a psychology expert from Masaryk University: "Sure, practicing IQ tests will improve your scores, but the impact on actual intelligence will be negligible."